danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   locking antipatterns.
 Worse RCU tends to spread them to ever more objects and ever more fields within them.

-All together all freely using RCU achieves is proofing that there really is no bottom on the code maintainability scale.
+All together all freely using RCU achieves is proving that there really is no bottom on the code maintainability scale.
 It is not a great day when your driver dies in <code>synchronize_rcu()</code> and lockdep has no idea what's going on, and I've seen such days.